 Spice things up even further by getting a few flat lay backdrops.
 These give you the effect of having a vintage or white-washed table, without having to visit your local antique store. 😉

 Lighting up your images is by far the single most effective way to make your images look more professional.

-A lighting kit, like this one, allows you to position and angle your light in a way that it accentuates your subject.
-This kit in particular also comes with two soft-boxes which soften the light, giving it a much more pleasing appearance and reduces hard shadows in your images.
+A lighting kit, like this one, allows you to position and angle your light in a way that accentuates your subject.
+This kit in particular also comes with two soft-boxes that soften the light, giving it a much more pleasing appearance and reduces hard shadows in your images.

 When it comes to lighting, natural lighting is pretty much always the best.

 As I mentioned above though, it’s hardly something you can predict or control.
 This is why lighting kits are so important indoors.
 When it comes to outdoor use, however, reflectors can help you target that brilliant natural light right where you want it & illuminate your subject with some beautiful soft light.